 What does all this mean for your skincare routine?
 It means that while some of what worked in your twenties (like washing off your make up every night) still apply, you will need to make a few changes to meet the needs of your changing skin.
 The following simple adjustments will make all the difference in achieving balanced, bright, healthy-looking skin in your thirties and beyond.

-You probably should be doing be doing this already, but if you aren’t already wearing a daily SPF, your thirties is the time to start.
+You're probably doing be doing this already, but if you aren’t, wear a daily SPF, you'll be grateful down the line.
 Rain or shine, applying a facial sunscreen is the best way to protect skin from damaging and aging UVA and UVB rays.
 Don’t forget to protect your neck, decollete, and hands since they typically receive the same amount of sun exposure as your face.